 No performance related incentive fee was payable over the first five years.
-Now this time has passed, Octopus is entitled to an annual performance related incentive fee in relation to the Ordinary shares.
+Now this time has passed, Octopus is entitled to an annual performance related incentive fee.
 This performance fee is equal to 20% of the amount by which the NAV from the start of the sixth accounting and subsequent accounting period exceeds simple interest of the Bank of England base rate for the same period and is in line with industry standards.
 The NAV at the start of the sixth accounting period must be at least 100p.
 Any distributions paid out by the Company will be added back when calculating this performance fee.

-The Board considers that the liability becomes due at the point that the performance criteria are met; this has now happened, as a result Octopus is entitled to £903,000 in performance fees (2016: £397,000), of which £903,000 was outstanding at the Balance Sheet date (2016: £397,000).
+The Board considers that the liability becomes due at the point that the performance criteria are met; this has now happened, as a result Octopus is entitled to £687,000 in performance fees (2017: £903,000), of which £687,000 was outstanding at the Balance Sheet date (2017: £603,000).